matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 description of our instantiation of ECIES and discuss some potential pitfalls and attacks.

-The primary limitation of ECIES is that there is no authentication for the initiating party (the one to send the first message; Device S in the text below).
-Thus the recipient party (the one to receive the first message; Device G in the text below) has no assurance as to who actually sent the message.
+The primary limitation of ECIES is that there is no authentication for the initiating party (the one to send the first payload; Device S in the text below).
+Thus the recipient party (the one to receive the first payload; Device G in the text below) has no assurance as to who actually sent the payload.
 In QR code login, we work around this problem by exploiting the fact that both of these devices are physically present during the exchange and offloading the check that they are both in the correct state to the user performing the QR code login process.